 Our Supervised Visitation Services

 The Mediation Center offers supervised visitation services at our Buncombe and Henderson County offices.
-We know that coordinating schedules between children and multiple parents can be difficult so we offer time slots for visitation at select times on both weekdays and weekend days.
+We know that coordinating schedules between children and multiple parents can be difficult so we offer time slots for visitation at select times throughout the week.
+Please call our Client Services Coordinator for more information about currently available service times.

 Our supervised visitations occur in bright rooms filled with toys, games, snacks, and art supplies for children of all ages.
 We encourage custodial guardians to schedule a time to bring children to our offices before services begin so that they can familiarize themselves with the environment.
 Our staff is sensitive to your child’s needs and will help to make their experience positive.